zulip/zulip/docs/subsystems/events-system.md

-# Real-time Push and Events
+# Real-time push and events

 Zulip's "events system" is the server-to-client push system that powers our real-time sync.
 This document explains how it works; to